The online Comment window has expired

 • Default_avatar

-Mark Claes about 2 years ago
+Mark Claes over 2 years ago

 The problem since the March 2021 announcement that Mills College would cease being a degree-granting school is that Mills was never theirs to give away – Mills belongs to the future.
 And the future is decidedly more congruent with the OG Mills College student populace – queer, trans, female, black, brown, first-generation, resumer.
 The idea that a school, diametrically opposed to the mission and spirit of Mills, Northeastern University, will come in to save the lil old ‘women’s college’ is absurd, offensive, and probably corrupt.
 To not investigate this acquisition is to look every person in the eye who warned that they’d overturn Roe, who has a same-sex marriage, who exists under the constant marginalization of white cis male patriarchy, and ask them sincerely, yeah but did you die, though?